galloramiro/galloramiro.github.io/talks/fight_against_the_rabbit_hole/presentation.md

 --

 ### Let's start by doing some questions
-- Do we have the power to see the future an predict a rabbit hole? {class="fragment"}
+- Do we have the power to see the future and predict a rabbit hole? {class="fragment"}
-- Are we geniusies and we didn't know? {class="fragment"}
+- Are we geniuses and we didn't know? {class="fragment"}
 - Do we have super powers and we didn't know? {class="fragment"}

 --

-No... you we are just humans, but we could see this way before it happens, and this is how I TRY to doit.
+No... we are just humans, but we could see this way before it happens, and this is how I TRY to do it.

 ---